BenDuval/SeniorProject/README.md

 3. Boot the Raspberry Pi with the flashed SD card.

-4. Log in and open a terminal.
+4. Log in using default username and password.
 Most SDR tools (GNU Radio, GQRX, etc.) are already pre-installed.

 ---